innat/kaggle/Digit Recognizer/CapsuleNet/README.md

 on working directory.

 **Step 3: Open Jupyter Notebook**<br>
-Open the notebook and navigate to the downloaded folder and search for `MNIST_Keras.ipynb`.
+Open the notebook and navigate to the downloaded folder and search for `MNIST_CapsuleNet.ipynb`.
 After opening the nodebook, just a run each cell consecutively.